TheSaneCynic/esohman.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Language Teachnology, University of Helsinki, Finland, January 1, 2016 - February, 2021 (expected)
+* Ph.D in Language Teachnology, University of Helsinki, Finland, January 1, 2016 - March, 2021
   * Topic: The Language of Emotions

 * M.A. in English (Linguistics), Linnaeus University, Sweden, 2015